The Emergence of Gravity

 In the PU framework, black holes are the ultimate expression of the universe's informational limits.
 The event horizon is a boundary where the MPU network's capacity to process and transmit distinguishable information reaches saturation.
 This perspective provides a new lens through which to view the Black Hole Information Paradox.

-This leads to a natural explanation for the phenomena attributed to dark matter.
+At galactic scales, this gives a natural model for phenomena attributed to dark matter.
 In dense regions of the universe, like the core of a galaxy, there is a rich stream of information to predict.
-PCE drives the MPU network into a high-performance configuration: densely packed MPUs with high-capacity communication channels.
+PCE favors a high-performance configuration: densely packed MPUs with high-capacity communication channels.
 In the sparse, information-poor regions of a galaxy's outskirts, maintaining such a costly network is inefficient.
-PCE drives a "parameter relaxation": the MPU spacing δ increases, and the channel capacity Cmax decreases.
-According to the derived formula for G, both of these changes cause the effective strength of gravity to increase at large scales.
+PCE can drive parameter relaxation: the effective MPU spacing δ increases, the effective channel density decreases, and the channel capacity Cmax can decrease.
+Since G is inversely related to ΣI, these changes can raise the effective gravitational response at large galactic radii.

 Universe 00110000